-COPPA defines personal information as "individually identifiable information about an individual collected online,"120 a broad definition that includes "persistent identifier[s]121 that can be used to recognize a user over time and across different websites or online services."122 In addition, operators must treat non-personal information, such as a child's keypress responses or achievement levels in a game, as if it were personal information if it is combined with personal information.
+Above, we mentioned that COPPA applies to certain operators collecting personal information from children.
+But what counts as personal information?
+Surely there is some data that you can collect that is anonymous enough to not be in this category?
+COPPA defines personal information as "individually identifiable information about an individual collected online,"221 a broad definition that includes "persistent identifier[s] that can be used to recognize a user over time and across different websites or online services."222 In addition, operators must treat non-personal information, such as a child's keypress responses or achievement levels in a game, as if it were personal information if it is combined with personal information.
 Some of the personal information protected by COPPA includes persistent identifiers, including information stored in cookies as well as IP addresses.

-- Persistent identifiers such as user IDs stored in cookies can serve purposes such as to customize a child's account or to maintain a child's achievement level in a game.
+- > Persistent identifiers such as user IDs stored in cookies can serve purposes such as to customize a child's account or to maintain a child's achievement level in a game.
 This practice fosters an anonymous yet somewhat personalized experience for the child, without collecting more personally identifiable information than necessary; thus, COPPA allows it.
-However, COPPA does not allow this practice if operators disclose the identifiers to advertising networks to serve tailored advertisements or to create detailed profiles of child users. - > Cookies are small text files that a website places on a user's browser, which are then sent back to that website in internet traffic to enable personalized online experiences, among other things.
+However, COPPA does not allow this practice if operators disclose the identifiers to advertising networks to serve tailored advertisements or to create detailed profiles of child users. - Cookies are small text files that a website places on a user's browser, which are then sent back to that website in internet traffic to enable personalized online experiences, among other things.
 If a unique ID is placed in a cookie, it can enable websites to do things such as recognize returning visitors so that the visitors do not have to re-enter log-in information or start a new shopping cart.
 On a website directed to children, holding a persistent identifier in a cookie allows the site to recognize a person by a username or first name, welcome them back, and allow them to pick up a game or activity where they left off.
 Modern web browsers provide options for users to view and delete their cookies, and may automatically block some cookies by default.
 Additionally, because cookies allow websites to recognize a return user, this practice allows operators to better understand their audience. - An IP address is an identifier assigned to every internet-connected device on a network at a given point in time, to enable that device to send and receive internet traffic.
 Most websites and online platforms log their visitors' IP addresses to conduct routine governance tasks, including basic visitor analytics, spam filtering, and fraud detection.
 Because IP addresses are assigned and managed by the internet service operator and can rotate, they are typically not stable enough to serve as persistent identifiers; nonetheless, they may be used for purposes such as identifying that several devices are using the same network, to reveal whether those devices are related.